 The Epidermis

 The Epidermis, composed of the outermost layers of the skin, is the largest organ in the body, and is a major part of the body’s initial immune defense.
 The Epidermis is composed of several layers of keratinized, stratified, squamous epithelial cells.
 These cells are found in uneven layered stipes (stratified) and have no standard definite shape(squamous).
-The properties of these cells create a harsh environment for would be invaders.
+The properties of these cells create a harsh environment for would-be invaders.
 Firstly, keratinized cells are incredibly difficult to penetrate due to the hardness of keratin coating.
 Secondly, the secretions of glands within the skin make the Epidermis slightly acidic, coming in at a pH of about 5.5.
 These two properties alone keep most pathogens from entering through the skin, with the exception of an open wound.
 (OpenStax 2013)

 The Mucosal Membranes

 Whereas the Epidermis protects the outside of the body, the Mucosal Membranes protect the bodies inner workings.
 The Mucosal Membranes are tissues composed of non-keratinized epithelial cells, and line the mouth, nasal passages, lungs, and gastrointestinal tract.
-As is made apparent by their name, these cells form a mucus layer that traps pathogens, allowing them to be caught and expelled from the body or sent into the stomach and dissolved..
-(OpenStax 2013)
+As is made apparent by their name, these cells form a mucus layer that traps pathogens, allowing them to be caught and expelled from the body or sent into the stomach and dissolved.
+(OpenStax 2013).

 Innate Immunity